 All Auckland International Campus awards will be presented first followed by all Capable NZ awards.
 All awards will be presented by their relevant schools.
 Graduands’ names will be read alphabetically.

-For those receiving Master and Bachelor degrees, you should hold your trencher in your left hand as you cross the stage.
+For those receiving Master's and Bachelor's degrees, you should hold your trencher in your left hand as you cross the stage.
 The Board Chairperson will confer your degree by taking your trencher from you and placing it on your head.
 You will then continue crossing the stage (wear your trencher for the remainder of the ceremony).
 For those receiving Graduate Diplomas and Postgraduate Diplomas, you should already be wearing your trencher as you cross the stage.

 These will be presented by the Executive Team following the academic award presentations.
 Those students receiving Special Student Awards will be notified in writing prior to the Graduation Ceremony.